Excel Venture Management

 Venture Round in 2008

-ForHealth Technologies specializes in developing automation technology solutions specifically for intravenous drug preparation.
-Founded in 1998 and based in Daytona Beach, Florida, the company aims to enhance the efficiency and safety of medication preparation processes.
-In March 2009, ForHealth Technologies was acquired by Baxa Corporation, further integrating its innovative solutions into the healthcare sector.
+ForHealth Technologies is a company dedicated to developing automation technology solutions specifically for the intravenous drug preparation process.
+Founded in 1998 and headquartered in Daytona Beach, Florida, the company has a focus on enhancing the efficiency and safety of drug preparation in healthcare settings.
+In March 2009, ForHealth Technologies was acquired by Baxa Corporation, further expanding its reach and capabilities within the medical technology sector.

 Passport Health Communications